sorengam/sorengam.github.io/index.md

 Previously I worked at the [Scuola Internazionale Superiore di Studi Avanzati](sissa.it) under a SISSA Mathematical Fellowship.

-I'm interested in birational geometry, moduli spaces, quivers, Grothendieck rings, Fano schemes, and Hodge theory.
+I'm interested in birational geometry, moduli spaces, quivers, Grothendieck rings, Hall algebras, and Fano schemes.

 Before arriving in Trieste, I completed a DPhil in Mathematics at the University of Oxford.